wir3z/hubitat/owntracks-hubitat/README.md

 	- Once the quota has been exhausted for the period, the application will stop generating the map until the next quote period.
 - Google Maps API key for combined family location map:
 	- Paste the API key provided into the box.

-#### Map Pin and Glyph Colors
+#### Member History and Pin Colors
+- Enter the number of past member locations to save.
+Entering 0 will disable the member history.
+- Enable to display all member(s) history on map.
+Disable to only display history of selected member on map.
+	- When this slider is enabled, the past history dots will appear on the Google Map for ALL members all the time.
+	- When this slider is disabled, past history is only displayed when a member is clicked (selected).
+Once you on the map to de-select the member, the history is hidden.
-- Change the member and pin colors, as well as the glyph (center circle of the pin) colors.
+- Change the member pin color, as well as the glyph (center circle of the pin) colors.
+The history markers on the map will have the same color as the glyph.
+	- Enter an HTML color name (ie: MidnightBlue) (https://www.w3schools.com/tags/ref_colornames.asp)
+	- or an HTML color code starting with # (ie: #191970) (https://www.w3schools.com/colors/colors_picker.asp)
+	- Select each member from the drop box and change their respective glyph/history colors.
+	- NOTE:  If thumbnails are enabled, the image will replace the pin's glyph.

+#### Region Pin Colors
+- Change the region pin color, as well as the glyph (center circle of the pin) colors.
 	- Enter an HTML color name (ie: MidnightBlue) (https://www.w3schools.com/tags/ref_colornames.asp)
 	- or an HTML color code starting with # (ie: #191970) (https://www.w3schools.com/colors/colors_picker.asp)

 ## Configure Regions - Add, Edit, Delete, Assign 'Home'
 NOTE:  If a Google Map API key is entered in the 'Configure Hubitat App -> Google map Settings', an interactive map will be displayed to allow regions to be added, edited, and deleted.
 Regions will show radius bubbles and the home region can be directly assign to any pin.
 - Select the 'Region Map Instructions and Delete Behavior' for information on how to use the interactive map.